Slices

 values into s

-function which is equivalent to Jule's built-in append
+method which is C++ equivalentof the Jule's built-in append

 Allocation Slices with Buffering